JRafael2025/instagram-auto-poster-with-ai-openai-api-key/README.md

-# LinkedIn Auto Post (APIs Linkedin + OpenAI)

-This project allows users to automatically post content to LinkedIn using the LinkedIn API and integrate OpenAI for generating content.
-The script handles token management, folder reading, and OpenAI integration for seamless posting on LinkedIn.
+# Instagram Auto-Poster with AI (OpenAI API Key)

+This notebook automates Instagram posting with AI-generated captions using the OpenAI and Instagrapi libraries.

 ## Purpose and Main Features

-The main purpose of this project is to streamline the process of posting content on LinkedIn by automating the posting process and utilizing OpenAI for content generation.
-Key features include:
+The purpose of this project is to streamline the process of posting on Instagram by automatically generating captions using artificial intelligence.
+The main features include installing required packages, setting up environment variables, configuring folder paths, and running the automation process.
-- Token management for LinkedIn API
-- Reading folders for content
-- Integration with OpenAI for content generation
-- Seamless posting to LinkedIn

 ## File Structure Explanation

-- `LinkedIn Auto Post (APIs Linkedin + OpenAI)_.ipynb`: Jupyter notebook containing the script for automating LinkedIn posts using the LinkedIn API and OpenAI integration.
+- **Instagram Auto-Poster with AI (OpenAI API Key)_.ipynb:** Jupyter notebook containing the code for the Instagram auto-posting with AI functionality.
-- `linkedin_token_meta.json`: File storing token metadata for LinkedIn API.

 ## Key Functions/Classes

-- `import os`, `json`, `requests`: Importing necessary libraries.
-- `datetime`, `timedelta`: Handling date and time functions.
-- `openai_client = OpenAI(api_key=OPENAI_API_KEY)`: Initializing the OpenAI client.
-- `load_configuration()`: Function to load configuration.
-- `post_to_linkedin(content)`: Function to post content to LinkedIn.
-- `generate_content()`: Function to generate content using OpenAI.
+- **Install Required Packages:** Installs the necessary libraries (instagrapi, openai, Pillow).
-- `main()`: Main function to drive the automation process.
+- **Import Libraries:** Imports the required Python libraries for the automation process.
+- **Set Up Environment Variables:** Configures the necessary environment variables for the automation to work.
+- **Run the Automation:** Executes the automation process to generate AI captions and post on Instagram.

 ## Usage Instructions

-1. Set your API keys for OpenAI, LinkedIn, client ID, and client secret in the script.
-2. Run the script and ensure the configuration is successfully loaded.
+1. Install the required packages by running the command: `!pip install instagrapi openai Pillow`.
+2. Import the necessary libraries and set up the environment variables as per the instructions in the notebook.
+3. Configure the folder path where the images for posting are located.
-3. Use the `generate_content()` function to generate content using OpenAI.
+4. Run the automation process to automatically generate captions using AI and post on Instagram.
-4. Use the `post_to_linkedin(content)` function to post the generated content to LinkedIn.

-Ensure you have the necessary permissions and tokens for LinkedIn API access before running the script.